Austrian East India Company: Colonisation of Delagoa Bay

-In the next few years Bolts established factories on the Malabar Coast in India, on the South East African coast at Delagoa Bay in modern Mozambique, and at the Nicobar Islands.
+Over the next few years Bolts established factories on the Malabar Coast in western India, on the southeast African coast at Delagoa Bay in modern-day Mozambique, and the Nicobar Islands.

-His aim in establishing a factory at Delagoa Bay was to use it as a base for trade between East Africa and the West coast ports of India.
-He procured three ships to conduct this “country” trade, as trade by Europeans between India and other non-European destinations was called.
-During his voyage out he obtained Brazilian cochineal beetles at Rio de Janeiro and transported them to Delagoa Bay, thereby predating the introduction to Bengal of this insect for the making of scarlet dyes and carmine.
-The Imperial flag did not fly for long over Delagoa Bay, as alarmed Portuguese authorities who claimed the place as their own sent a 40-gun frigate and 500 men from Goa to remove Bolts’s men in April 1781, and to found the presidio of Lourenço Marques (Maputo) that established a permanent Portuguese presence there.
+His aim in establishing a factory at Delagoa Bay was to use it as a base for trade between east Africa and the west coast ports of India.
+He procured three ships to conduct this "country" trade, as trade by Europeans between India and other non-European destinations was called.
+During his voyage out he obtained Brazilian cochineal beetles in Portuguese Empire's Rio de Janeiro and transported them to Delagoa Bay, thereby predating the introduction to Bengal of this insect for the making of scarlet dyes and carmine.
+The Imperial flag did not fly for long over Delagoa Bay, as in April 1781 alarmed Portuguese authorities who claimed the place as their own sent a 40-gun frigate and 500 men from Goa to remove Bolts’s men, and to establish the presidio of Lourenço Marques (later renamed Maputo), an outpost that confirmed a permanent Portuguese presence there.